tinymce/tinymce-docs/_includes/release-notes/bugfixes.md

 ### User Interface

 TinyMCE 5.0 has an ARIA WCAG 2.1 standards compliant user interface to make the user interface controls and dynamic content more accessible.
 The user interface logic has been changed entirely in TinyMCE 5.0.
-For more information on the UI changes, please see the [Migration Guide]({{site.baseurl}}/migration-from-4x).
+Refer the [Migration Guide]({{site.baseurl}}/migration-from-4x), for more information on the UI changes.

 #### UI